jkusa/scan-to-evernote/README.md

 automator-pdf-evernote
 ======================

-This set of automator scripts have been created to easy the automation of organizing PDFs into [Evernote] (http://www.evernote.com)
+This set of automator scripts have been created to automate the organization of PDFs into [Evernote] (http://www.evernote.com) and assist in living a [paperless] (http://lifehacker.com/tag/paperless) life.

 ### Automator Scripts